loosewheel/lwscratch/readme.txt

 To run the program click the power button.
 If the program has an error a red message below the program sheet details the error.

+See lwscratch.pdf in docs folder.

 Command items are color coded by type:
 Orange - Statement, controls program flow.
 Green  - Value, represents a given value.
 Yellow - Condition, results as true or false.
 Blue   - Action, performs an action of some kind.
 White  - Sheet action, used to edit the program sheet.

+Working with variables:
+All variable items, whether they are values, conditions or actions, must be given a name.
+Set the name by placing it in the top slot, entering the name in the Value field and clicking Set.
+All variable items with the same name are the same variable value, whether being set with a value, testing or using its value.

 Statements: